prasser/newtonraphson/README.md

 For example, the last method compares both functions for y-values in the range [0,1] with a stepping of 0.001 and a fixed parameter x=1.
 The functions are considered to be equal, when their results do not differ by more than 10% (0.1).

-Using the closed forms of our object functions will greatly speed up our computations, by a factor of about 7000:
+Using the closed forms of our object functions will greatly speed up our computations, by a factor of about 7000.
+We can also see the effect of the approximate nature of our implementations of digamma and trigamma, as the algorithm converges more quickly (7 iterations instead of 19):

 Measure    | Value
 ---------- | -------------